p-lr/MapComposeMP/README.md

 ## Animate state change

-It's pretty common to programmatically animate the scroll and/or the scale, or even the rotation of the map.
+It's possible to programmatically animate the scroll and/or the scale, or even the rotation of the map.

 *scroll and/or scale animation*

-When animating the scale, we generally do so while maintaining the center of the screen at a specific position.
-Likewise, when animating the scroll position, we can do so with or without animating the scale altogether, using [scrollTo](https://github.com/p-lr/MapComposeMP/blob/c5480ef10d0d8506ab55e58c3069877865c14aaa/library/src/commonMain/kotlin/ovh/plrapps/mapcompose/api/LayoutApi.kt#L299) and [snapScrollTo](https://github.com/p-lr/MapComposeMP/blob/c5480ef10d0d8506ab55e58c3069877865c14aaa/library/src/commonMain/kotlin/ovh/plrapps/mapcompose/api/LayoutApi.kt#L269).
+When animating the scale, the screen center is generally held at a fixed position.
+The scroll position can likewise be animated, with or without also animating the scale, using [scrollTo](https://github.com/p-lr/MapComposeMP/blob/c5480ef10d0d8506ab55e58c3069877865c14aaa/library/src/commonMain/kotlin/ovh/plrapps/mapcompose/api/LayoutApi.kt#L299) and [snapScrollTo](https://github.com/p-lr/MapComposeMP/blob/c5480ef10d0d8506ab55e58c3069877865c14aaa/library/src/commonMain/kotlin/ovh/plrapps/mapcompose/api/LayoutApi.kt#L269).

 *rotation animation*